All I really want…

 Awkward.

 Then there is the young mom who just wants a $15 necklace with the word Mom on it.
-I wonder if what she wants is to just feel acknowledged – in her new role – as a Mom.
-There is the mom of 13 and 18 year old girls who longs to have them – on their own – let her know they appreciate her.
+I wonder if what she wants is to just feel acknowledged in her role as a Mom.
+There is the mom of teens who longs to have them let her know they appreciate her.
 I think that’s what moms really want on Mother’s Day, to know that what they are doing is noticed, and matters.

 Happy Mother’s Day to all the amazing moms who read this blog!
 What you do every single day matters – you can be reminded of that here.